NOPEEEEEEEEEEEE/Chronicles-of-Crafting-a-Hybrid-Ray-Tracer-in-DXR/index.md

-# Chronicles of Crafting a Hybrid RayTracer in DXR
+In an time where advanced hardware overshadows the usage of a hybrid ray tracer, the art of using this rendering method remains a valuable exercise for mastering DX12 or any other graphics API.
+This approach not only sharpens one's skills in managing multiple render targets but also in implementing a deferred pipeline.

+This article serves as a source of essential information on hybrid ray tracing, coupled with insights from my personal journey in applying this theory using DX12.
+The theoretical aspects are universally applicable, regardless of the graphics API you choose.
+The second half of this article delves into my journey in developing a hybrid ray tracer with DXR and HLSL.

-This project was my first experience with 3D ray tracing (and DXR), and I intend to present the features I managed to implement and maybe go through some of the mistakes I realized I made.
+This project was my first experience with 3D ray tracing (and DXR), so please take all the information with a grain of salt.

+Before reading the article, I recommend  watching this video as an introduction to ray tracing.
+While my article lays down the fundamental concepts, additional visual context can greatly enhance your understanding.

 ![shadow](/assets/All.png)

 # My initial planning for this project:

 #### Below is the hierarchy of these features, reflecting my initial strategy and focus areas:

+My focus was on building a ray tracer that would run in real time.
+For that purpose, I chose to implement the following features:

 * **Hybrid Pipeline**